vrao423/CustomDynamicTypeFont/README.md

-Custom Font for iOS Dynamic Type
+Custom Fonts with Dynamic Type
 =====================

 One of the major shortcommings of Dynamic Type in iOS is the inability to use custom fonts.